 All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and school functions.
 Students and their parents have the primary responsibility for acceptable student dress and appearance.
-Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.
-The administrator(s) of the building has the authority to determine if a student’s appearance is inappropriate for school using the below criteria.
+Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting. he administrator(s) of the building has the authority to determine if a student’s appearance is inappropriate for school with guidance from the below criteria.

 A student’s dress, grooming and appearance, including hair style and color, jewelry, make-up and nails, shall:

 - Be safe, appropriate and not disrupt or interfere with the educational process.